 The GPS receivers used for surveying are generally more complex and expensive than those used in everyday life.
-They use the two frequencies broadcast by the GPS satellites and they use the physical characteristic of the GPS signal (the phase) and sophisticated calculation methods to greatly improve the accuracy of the positions obtained.
+They use the two frequencies broadcast by the GPS satellites.
+The physical characteristic of the GPS signal (the phase) and sophisticated calculation methods to greatly improve the accuracy of the positions obtained.
 These receivers usually have a separate high-quality antenna.

-A GPS baseline uses two survey-quality GPS receivers one at each end of the line to be measured .
+A GPS baseline uses two survey-quality GPS receivers, with one at each end of the line to be measured .
 They collect data from the same GPS satellites at the same time.
 The duration of these simultaneous observations varies with the length of the line and the accuracy needed, but is typically an hour or more.
 When the data from both points is later combined, the difference in position (Latitude, Longitude and Height) between the two points is calculated with special software.
-Many of the uncertainties of GPS positioning are minimized in these calculations because the differences between the observations at each end of the baseline are used.
+Many of the uncertainties of GPS positioning are minimized in these calculations because the distortions in the observations are similar at each end of the baseline and cancel out.

 Figure 24: GPS Baseline Measurement